 The Fourth Truth tells us that insight comes through practicing the Noble Eightfold Path.

-The Eightfold Path might be explained as an outline of eight areas of practice - including Right View, Right Thinking, Right Speech, Right Action, Right Livelihood, Right Diligence, Right Mindfulness, and Right Concentration.
+The Eightfold Path might be explained as an outline of eight areas of practice - including meditation, mindfulness, and living an ethical life that benefits others - that will help us live happier lives and find the wisdom of enlightenment.